ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ![Ability States](../../img/EditorManual/Abilities/Ability_States.png){: .center}

-To tie functionality to the different phases of an ability, CORE uses **Events**.
+To tie functionality to the different phases of an ability, Core uses **Events**.
 Each phase has an event that is activated at the very beginning of that phase.

 A created function can be connected to these events, using `:Connect(ability_name)` within a script.